wrahool/wrahool.github.io/_posts/2021-05-17-secret-success.md

 ![The Secret of Our Success](https://www.subhayan.com/files/images/secret-success.jpg)

 *The Secret of Our Success.
-Check it out on Princeton University Press*
+Check it out on [the publisher's webpage](https://press.princeton.edu/books/paperback/9780691178431/the-secret-of-our-success)*